-The Best Coat for Iceland in Winter (and Summer!)
+The Best Coats for Iceland in Winter & Jackets for Summer

-While you may already have a general idea about what to pack for an Iceland trip, we thought that we would go in-depth about one of the most important items you need to bring with you when you visit this gorgeous country: the best jacket or coat for Iceland.
+While you may already have a general idea about what to pack for an Iceland trip, we thought that we would go in-depth about one of the most important items you need to bring with you when you visit this gorgeous country: choosing the best coat for Iceland.

-Whether you’re looking for the best coat for Iceland in winter or summer, autumn or spring, there is no denying that getting the proper gear is paramount to enjoying the most of what this spectacular place has to offer.
+Whether you’re looking for a coat for winter or a jacket for summer, there is no denying that getting the proper gear is paramount to enjoying the most of what this spectacular place has to offer.

 North Face Gotham Jacket